4d/docs/docs/WebStudio/web-studio.md

 ### Components

-Right under the tabs is the components section.
-You can search for a component or choose one from the list, then drag it onto the canvas.
+This area lets you search for a component or choose one from the list.
+Once a component is on the canvas, you can :
+*	customize its look using the Styles library and the Style Panel
+*	assign it a data source

 ![alt-text](assets/en/web-studio/components.png)